vivekranadive/Covid-19-Detection-2020/README.md

 # COVID-19 Detection Through Lung X-Rays
 Using Python as our primary programming language with open source libraries such as TensorFlow, we successfully created and implemented a machine learning model into a Streamlit web app that predicts the chance of COVID-19 through lung X-Rays.
+Check out the demo here: https://youtu.be/AOLh6A6DxEo

 ## Required Libraries
 - Tensorflow 2.2.0